vedant890/vedant890/README.md

 **Passionate Developer | Aspiring Software Engineer | MCA in Progress**

 🎓 I am a BCA Graduate (2019–2023) and currently pursuing a Master of Computer Applications (MCA).
-💡 With expertise in **Node.js, Backend Development, WordPress, and SEO**, I am constantly learning and exploring modern computing technologies like **Cloud Computing** and **Artificial Intelligence**.
+💡 With expertise in **Node.js, Backend Stack, Java, and Databse System**, I am constantly learning and exploring modern computing technologies like **Cloud Computing** and **Artificial Intelligence**.

 ---